nus-cs1010/2425-s1/docs/guides/vim-operations.md

 ### Auto-completion

-You can type CTRL-P or CTRL-N in NORMAL mode to auto-complete a word.
+You can type CTRL-P or CTRL-N in {--NORMAL--} INSERT mode to auto-complete a word.
 So you only need to type the long name the first time.
 Subsequently, type the prefix and auto-complete.

 ### Abbreviation